Skxxtz/sherlock-wiki/README.md

         "priority": 0
     }
 ```
 > NOTE: to use an icon that's not included in your standard icon theme you must set a custom icon path within your `config.toml` file.
-See ``
+See [Example Config]("https://github.com/Skxxtz/sherlock/blob/main/docs/examples/config.toml") ``